First, we load the required data sets and packages:

 ## crs : +proj=utm +zone=33 +datum=WGS84 +units=m +no_defs

-Then we apply the gridded()
+Then, we apply the gridded()

-function to cast the
+function to convert the

 SpatialPoints